 For best results, plant Bartlett in zones 4 to 9.

-This tree is tons of fun, especially if you’ve ever wanted to roast your own chestnuts during the cold winter months.
+The Chinese Chestnut is tons of fun, especially if you’ve ever wanted to roast your own chestnuts during the cold winter months.
 You’ll appreciate its quirky catkins and its beautiful fall color along with its sweet chestnuts.

 Grow them in pairs for cross-pollination, and keep them in zones 4 to 8.

 Diospyros virginiana ‘Magic Fountain’